What's On

 • Programme to include

-• Brahms Adagio from Clarinet Quintet Op.115
+• Brahms arr.
+ZRI Adagio from Clarinet Quintet Op.115

 • Schubert Scherzo and Trio from String Quintet in C